 Air out the house to get rid pet and cooking odors.
 Light candles or bake cookies to make the house smell yummy just before the buyers arrive.
 (Make sure you turn off the oven and blow out the candles before you leave!)

 Make certain the house is not too hot or too cold.
-A home that is too hot or too cold can make for a bad experience and the protential buyer may leave prematurely.
+A home that is too hot or too cold can make for a bad experience and the potential buyer may leave prematurely.

 Ask your agent where to place the flyers for showings and who will be responsible for restocking them.